Fayob/To_Do_App/README.md

 ## Description

-"Math magicians" is a website to manage ypur daily activities, you can:
+Todo is a website to manage your daily activities, you can:
 - add task
 - remove task
 - edit task

 This project was based on learning React.

+## Built With

+- Major languages - Javascript
+- Frameworks - React

 # Getting Started with Create React App